kktsuji/tsuji-website/content/en/blog/2024/gan-dl-rxrx19a-rxrx1/index.md

 * No image annotations required.
   * Some related works[^4] [^5] need labels of a target dataset to generate their embedding data.
-  * GAN-DL works without labels and annotations.
+  * On the other hand, GAN-DL works without labels and annotations.

 ## Which points are important?